-f USB device port (USB Mini-B)

-Connect your Anyma Phi to a computer to update its internal software, to edit sounds with the PC/Mac editor, or to control it from a DAW.

-g Power supply port (DC 5V 1A, center positive)

-Provides power to your Anyma Phi, using the included cable and power supply.
+- f USB device port (USB Mini-B) Connect your Anyma Phi to a computer to update its internal software, to edit sounds with the PC/Mac editor, or to control it from - Power supply port (DC 5V 1A, center positive) Provides power to your Anyma Phi, using the included cable and power supply. - h Power switch a DAW.

-Power switch